headmeister/Digital-electronics-1/Project/README.md

 # Project
 ## General description
 The circuit can perform a slow dimming of output device like LED through PWM after the set time has expired.
 The remaining time can be set by rotary encoder.
 The maximmum time to count down is set to 1 Hour and can be set in increments of seconds.
-Since it could take considerable amount of time to set the countdown to large values, the encoder module uses simple velocity-like control, so that when turning the knob for longer period of time and fast the increment of the counter rises as well.
+Since it could take considerable amount of time to set the countdown to large values, the encoder module uses simple velocity control, so that when turning the knob fast the increment of the encoder value rises as well.
 For convenience the remaining time is displayed on group of four 7 segment displays in MM:SS format.
 When the remaining time is less or equal to 10 seconds the display starts to blink to attract the attendance of user and remains blinking after the time has expired.
 When the time has expired the output is also slowly dimmed through PWM.
-The frequency of the PWM is roughly 100 Hz and the dimming is performed in 100 steps every PWM cycle so that the total dimming time is 1 second.
+The frequency of the PWM is 100 Hz and the dimming is performed in 100 steps every PWM cycle so that the total dimming time is 1 second.
+The button of encoder can be used to stop and start the timer and turn on the light.

-## Modules and block diagram
+## Modules and block chart

 ![Schema](blok_s1.PNG)